GSA/ansible-os-rhel-7/README.md

 There are many role variables defined in defaults/main.yml.

 ##### The current default configuration will:
-⋅⋅*Enable IPv6 settings.
+* Enable IPv6 settings
-⋅⋅*Enable iptables.
+* Enable iptables
-⋅⋅*Enable auditing with rsyslog.
+* Enable auditing with rsyslog.
-⋅⋅*Lock users inactive for over 30 days.
+* Lock users inactive for over 30 days.

 ##### The configuration will not:
-*Install and configure AIDE
+* Install and configure AIDE
-*Install and configure NTP
+* Install and configure NTP
-*Configure the /etc/group wheel configurations
+* Configure the /etc/group wheel configurations

 Other settings and services are listed.
 Please review to ensure they meet your organizational requirements.